 When the Arab Spring broke out, Daniel was based in Cairo.
-Having always wanted to understand the complex realities of political and social change, he decided to stay on and pursue multiple Masters Degrees in Politics and Sociology/Anthropology, looking at how the shape of social networks both cause and change during political upheaval and what sustains authoritarian regimes.
+Having always wanted to understand the complex realities of political and social change, he decided to stay on and pursue multiple Masters Degrees in Politics and Sociology/Anthropology, looking at how the shape of social networks both cause and change during political upheaval.
 He also started speaking to and working with large groups of young people on Social Enterprise, with an emphasis on internal practice and structure, developing a platform for democratic co-ops.

 After 5 years, countless lessons learned and far too much attention from all the wrong places, he returned to NZ, where he started DemocracyWorks - A team building workshop and social experiment which trials different methodologies in different real world scenarios.